influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/backup-and-restore.md

 When the system creates a backup, the backup includes:

-* the relevant shard data determined by the specified backup options
+* the relevant shard data determined by the specified backup arguments.
-* all of the metastore information in the cluster regardless of the specified backup options
+* all of the metastore information in the cluster regardless of the specified backup arguments.

-Because a backup always includes the complete metastore information, a restore that doesn't include the same options specified by the backup command may appear to restore data that were not targeted by the original backup.
+Because a backup always includes the complete metastore information, a restore that doesn't include the same arguments specified by the backup command may appear to restore data that were not targeted by the original backup.
 The unintended data, however, include only the metastore information, not the shard data associated with that metastore information.

-#### Issue 2: Restore a backup created prior to version 1.2.0
+#### Restore a backup created prior to version 1.2.0

 InfluxEnterprise introduced incremental backups in version 1.2.0.
 To restore a backup created prior to version 1.2.0, be sure to follow the syntax